wp-plugins/playbuzz/readme.txt

 * Minimum Requirements: WordPress 3.7 or greater

 = 0.4.1  (2014-11-16) =
-* Shortcodes: Add 'links' parameter to allow user's to open clicked items in new pages
+* Shortcodes: Add 'data-links' parameter to allow user's to open clicked items in new pages

 = 0.4.0  (2014-10-30) =
 * Visual Editor: Add Playbuzz button to the visual editor, making it easy to create customizable Playbuzz shortcodes